 According to a 2019 Nielsen study, from 2018 to 2019, Asian American spending on coolers for alcoholic beverages increased 12 percent to $41 per buyer.
 Over the same time period, per-buyer spend on cordials and proprietary liqueurs went up 6 percent to $68; and brandy and Cognac ratcheted up 32 percent to $71.

 But reaching the AAPI consumer is complicated.
 The Asian American demographic is not a monolith, says Genny Hom-Franzen, the executive director of the Asian American Advertising Federation, which helps companies market to AAPIs.
 She cites multiple countries of origin with even more languages, various media platforms and apps used, and when it comes to liquor, disparate drinking cultures.

-Hennessy’s message hit the mark for Sharon Yeung, star bartender and co-founder of the Daijoubu pop-ups spotlighting Asian-flavored cocktails.
+Hennessy’s message hit the mark for Sharon Yeung, the star bartender and cofounder of the Daijoubu pop-ups spotlighting Asian-flavored cocktails.
 “I feel like they were the first ones to acknowledge that [the anti-Asian violence] is an issue, and it spoke volumes,” she says.

 New Opportunities for AAPI Professionals

 The burgeoning modern Asian dining scene also presents a bright spot for AAPI representation.
 There are more beverage program directors at Michelin-starred restaurants like Atomix’s Jhonel Faelnar or Cote’s founder and sommelier, Simon Kim, who are pouring fine wines alongside Asian dishes.
 Asian foods now present an opportunity for wine pairings, which in turn has cultivated more interest in wine from consumers and buyers alike and has necessitated distributorships with salespeople who know Asian food.
 And then there’s also the opportunity for brand creators to produce beverages that are specifically made for the flavor profile of traditional Asian food.